What is TDS?

-Assessing officer may direct a person who fails to file the statement of TDS within due date to pay penalty minimum of Rs.
+Assessing officer may direct a person who fails to file the statement of TDS within due date to pay a penalty minimum of Rs.
 10,000 which may extend to Rs.1,00,000.
-The penalty under this section is in addition to the penalty u/s 234E and also cover the cases of incorrect filing of TDS return.
+The penalty under this section is in addition to the penalty u/s 234E and also covers the cases of incorrect filing of TDS return.

 11) How do I know how much TDS has been deducted and whether it has been credited to me?

 It is very simple to know how much TDS has been deducted and whether it is credited to you or not.
 Follow these simple process to find it out:

 Step 1: Log on to Income Tax India eFiling website and click on the link “Register Yourself”

 Step 2: Enter your details as per PAN and generate a password

 Step 3: Once you have logged into the portal, click on the option “View Tax Credit Statement (26 AS)”

 Step 4: After clicking on this link you will be directed to another website called TRACES (TDS Reconciliation Analysis and Correction Enabling System) where you can know about complete details of your tax deducted at source, advance tax paid and other important details.